 The 15 V output from the DMG1012 drives a two transistor totem pole output circuit with IRLML0060 transistors.
 The first stage drives the bottom transistor directly and top transistor through an inverting transformer.
-The input transistor is normally off, keeping the bottom totem
+The input transistor is normally off, keeping the bottom totem pole transistor on and the power transistors off.

-Figure 2: Electrical schematic of two stages showing main pulse current path in blue and charging current path in green.
+Figure 2.
+Electrical schematic of two stages showing main pulse current path in blue and charging current path in green.
 The floating gate drive is referenced to the source leads of the "flying" transistors.
 For clarity, snubbers and clamp diodes are not shown.
 Diode D isolates the transformer core reset voltage from the load.